winashcs/bug_bounty_bootcamp/README.md

 # cybersecurity_bootcamp

+Reading this will cover all the theory aspects required for cyber security. <br>

 NETWORKING FUNDAMENTALS FOR CYBERSECURITY : <br>
 Network : is a connection of multiple network devices via any medium.<br>
 Networking : is communication or transmisson of data between devices.<br>